Cover photo by Niall Perrins.

 Status and Conservation

-Uncommon and localised in South Africa, but may be common in other regions such as the Okavango Delta in Botswana.
-It is listed locally as Near Threatened in the IUCN Red List Of Threatened Species.
+The Bottletail is uncommon and localised in South Africa.
+It is more common in other regions further north such as the Okavango Delta in Botswana.
+The Bottletail is listed locally as Near Threatened in the IUCN Red List Of Threatened Species.
 The global listing for Olpogastra lugubris is of Least Concern.

 Distribution